 Karyn Bonham lives in Dufferin Grove.
 She writes music reviews for Broken Pencil.
 Last updated Christmas, 2003.

 Michael Boughn is the author of numerous books of poetry, fiction, and non-fiction.
 Cosmographia: A Post-Lucretian Faux Micro-Epic, was short-listed for the Governor General's Literary Award for Poetry.
 His most recent book is City, Book 1: Singular Assumptions.
 City, Books 1-3: The Whole Enchilada, is forthcoming.Last updated summer, 2015.

-Alex Boyd co-established the annual anthology Best Canadian Essays.
-His poetry collections include The Least Important Man and Making Bones Walk.
-He has contributed to the magazine since 1997.
-Last updated winter, 2014–2015.
+Alex Boyd is the author of the poetry collections The Least Important Man and Making Bones Walk, and the novel Army of the Brave and Accidental.
+He first contributed to the magazine in 1997.
+Last updated fall, 2022.

 Jim Bridges is a creative director and copywriter living in Hunnebostrand, Sweden.
 Last updated summer, 2014

 Nina Bunjevac has been published in many European and North American publications, including Mineshaft, Exile, Black, Giuda, Le Dernier Cri, Komikaze, and Broken Pencil.
 Her books Heartless and Fatherland both won Doug Wright Awards.
 Her latest book is Bezimena.
 Last updated summer, 2019.)